mohammed6688/Billing-System/README.md

 # Telecom Operator Billing System

 ## Description
-The project simulates the real billing system used by the telecom operators in order to rating the postpaid users counsumption and provide a detailed invoice for each user with all his owned numbers and the usage for each one.
+The project simulates the real billing system used by the telecom operators in order to rate the postpaid users counsumption and provide a detailed invoice for each user with all his owned numbers and the usage for each one.

 ## Features

 - ### Rating Module
-    Process the passed CDR (Call Data Record) from Medation system and rating his consumption based on contract data.
+    Process the passed CDR (Call Data Record) from Medation system and rate his consumption based on contract data.
 - ### Billing Module
-    Calculate users overall usage and fees and generate their invoices and provide it in PDF file format.
+    Calculate users overall usage and fees and generate their invoices and export it in PDF file format.
 - ### Website
     Provide capailites for:
     #### Admin